 SPA 102 Elementary Spanish II (4-0) 4 hrs.
 Continues SPA 101.
 Situational conversations in Spanish; reading and writing stressed.
-Prerequisite: SPA 101, two years of high school Spanish or consent of instructor.
+Prerequisite: SPA 101 with a grade of "C" or better, two years of high school Spanish or consent of instructor.